 SpiderOak is part of a new trend of zero knowledge cloud storage providers.
 The website claims that after installing the client your data is encrypted before syncing.
 Unfortunately since SpiderOak hasn’t made the client source code public, there's no way to confirm this.

-The SpiderOakOne client is available for Windows, Mac and Linux as well as Android and iOS.
+The SpiderOakOne client is available for Windows, Mac and Linux as well as Android and iOS (although, both Android and iOS are read-only apps, meaning you can only view files, and can't upload or sync anything).
 You can also log in via the web interface but privacy lovers may prefer not to as it exposes your password to SpiderOak employees.

 Storage solution which extends to cover network drives